11 september 2006

 If this recommendation in any way can be classified as criminal

 Yes indeed!
 I will most heartily recommend all Swedish reading persons, who are interested in books and essays by Ayn Rand, to obtain all of those translations made by Per-Olof, including those which are illegally distributed.
 Some of those legally distributed translations one can now only obtain from second-hand bookshops and by copying them in libraries.
-Those illegally distributed can be ordered here.
+Those illegally distributed can be found elsewhere.

 Is it benefiting human life and happiness if one some time in life commits an illegal action?
 Yes, obviously there are cases when it is rational to break a law, even though law-abiding normally is a virtue.